Using the Point-to-Point Method for Fault Current Calcs

 - Short-Circuit Current Rating (SCCR): The maximum fault current that an assembly, like a panelboard or motor control center, can safely withstand.
 This is an equipment assembly rating.
 The AFC at the point of installation must not exceed the equipment’s SCCR.

 The primary driver for these calculations is safety and compliance with the nec code book.
-Specifically, NEC 110.24 requires service equipment in commercial and industrial buildings to be clearly marked with the maximum AFC and the date of the calculation.
+Specifically, NEC 110.24 requires service equipment in “other than dwelling units” to be labeled with the available fault current and the date of calculation.
 This ensures that any installed or replacement equipment has an adequate SCCR, preventing catastrophic failures, fires, and dangerous Arc Flash Hazard events.

 Understanding the Point-to-Point Method